 What do we currently know about the impacts of climate change on Pacific Northwest cropland agriculture?
 November 2012.
 Presented by Chad Kruger, director, WSU CSANR.
-Further reading associated with this presentation.

 Climate Change: what does the science really tell us? – A narrated Extension PowerPoint on climate science and climate change.
 The presentation was prepared by Craig Cogger at WSU Puyallup and covers the basics of climate science, evidence of climate change, projections of future climate change, and mitigation strategies.
 The presentation consists of 10 parts, each about five minutes long, so that it can be viewed in short sittings.